FlixNFood

 2. Whisk the yogurt with the ginger-garlic paste and all the spices into a thick marinade.
 Coat the chicken well, working it into the slashes, and marinate at least 4 hours (or overnight).

-3. Roast in a very hot oven (475°F) or grill over high heat, turning and basting with ghee, until charred at the edges and cooked through, about 25–30 minutes.
+3. Roast in a very hot oven (475°F) or grill over high heat, turning and basting with ghee, until charred at the edges and cooked through — 165°F at the thickest point, near the bone — about 25–30 minutes.

 4. Finish under a broiler or over open flame for a few minutes to get the smoky tandoor char.